Mandeville's Travels: Manuscripts and translations

 One of them is the British Library manuscript Egerton MS 1982 (Northern dialect, about 1410–1420 ?), in which, according to Vogels, the corresponding portion has been borrowed from that English version which had already been made from the Latin.
 The other is in the British Library manuscript Cotton Titus Grenville Collection c.
 1410 xvi.
 (Midland dialect, about 1410–1420?), representing a text completed, and revised throughout, from the French, though not by a competent hand.
 The Egerton text, edited by George Warner, has been printed by the Roxburghe Club, while the Cotton text, first printed in 1725–27, is in modern reprints the current English version.

-That none of the forms of the English version can be from the same hand which wrote the original is made patent by their glaring errors of translation, but the Cotton text asserts in the preface that it was made by Mandeville himself, and this assertion was till lately taken on trust by almost all modern historians of English literature.
+That none of the forms of the English version can be from the same hand which wrote the original is made patent by their glaring errors of translation, but the Cotton text asserts in the preface that it was made by Mandeville himself, and this assertion was until lately taken on trust by almost all modern historians of English literature.
 The words of the original "je eusse cest livret mis en latin ... mais ... je l'ay mis en rōmant" were mistranslated as if "je eusse" meant "I had" instead of "I should have", and then (whether of fraudulent intent or by the error of a copyist thinking to supply an accidental omission) the words were added "and translated it aȝen out of Frensche into Englyssche."
 Mätzner seems to have been the first to show that the current English text cannot possibly have been made by Mandeville himself.
 Of the original French there is no satisfactory edition, but Vogels has undertaken a critical text, and Warner has added to his Egerton English text the French of a British Library manuscript, with variants from three others.

 An illuminated Middle English copy c.
 1440, possibly from Bersted, Kent, fetched £289,250 at a London auction in June 2011.

 Mandeville's work was translated into Early Modern Irish around 1475.